Matthew Buckland

-Matthew Buckland (22 August 1974 – 23 April 2019) was a South African Internet entrepreneur and businessman who founded and exited digital agency and publisher Creative Spark, acquired in 2015 by UK firm M&C Saatchi PLC, the holding group of M&C Saatchi.
+Matthew Buckland (22 August 1974 – 23 April 2019) was a South African Internet entrepreneur and businessman who founded and exited a digital agency and publisher Creative Spark, acquired in 2015 by UK firm M&C Saatchi PLC, the holding group of M&C Saatchi.
 Buckland was also the founder of Burn Media, a suite of technology publishing brands which includes Memeburn, Ventureburn.com, Gearburn.com and others.

 Buckland previously headed the online division of the Mail & Guardian, thereafter he started 20fourlabs at Naspers' news24.com, the largest South African online news publisher, owned by Naspers.
 While at the Mail & Guardian Buckland founded Thought Leader.

 In 2015 he was selected as a "Master of Digital", sitting down with actor Idris Elba for a "Q&A Session".

 Buckland lived in Cape Town with his wife and two daughters.

 Early life

 Buckland studied journalism at Rhodes University in the Eastern Cape, South Africa.
 He worked in London for the BBC's then-commercial web arm, beeb.com as a developer, and then a web development producer.
-He then later worked as the Internet editor for prime-time TV show, Carte Blanche, before becoming Managing Director of Mail & Guardian's online division.
+He then later worked as the Internet editor for the prime-time TV show, Carte Blanche, before becoming Managing Director of Mail & Guardian's online division.
 He was the eldest son of Andrew Buckland and Janet Buckland, a prominent South African acting family.